 Intended for students in the M.M.E. and BM/ MAT degree programs, this course provides students with the tools necessary to write a qualitative master's thesis.
 Specific objectives include an overview of qualitative research paradigms, selecting a research topic, developing a literature review, designing an appropriate methodology and collecting and analyzing data.
 Additionally, students explore a broad variety of research topics in music education, specialization in a chosen research topic in music education, the ability to review music education research literature and to synthesize findings in a scholarly paper using the appropriate style manual.
 Students master APA and Chicago styles and complete the thesis proposal during this course.
 The departmental Thesis Manual is available at www.rider.edu/musiced.
-Offered every Spring.
+ME685, 692 and 791 are offered in rotation.
+One course is offered every semester.